truenas/documentation/content/CORE/Virtualization/Jails/Management.md

 sshd_enable: NO -> YES
 ```

-Using `sysrc` to enable sshd verifies that sshd is enabled.
-Start the SSH daemon: `service sshd start`
+Start the SSH daemon: `service sshd start`.
 The first time the service runs, the jail RSA key pair is generated and the key fingerprint is displayed.
-Add a user account with `adduser`.
-Follow the prompts, <kbd>Enter</kbd> accepts the default value.
+Add a user account with `adduser` and follow the prompts.
+<kbd>Enter</kbd> accepts the default value.
 Users that require root access must also be a member of the `wheel` group.
 Enter `wheel` when prompted to `invite user into other groups`?

 ```
 root@jailexamp:~ # adduser